andreimoment/tangomanual/index.md

 ## Open-source Tango Curriculum

 This free, open-source, collaboratively-edited curriculum provides structure for the first 30-60 hours of beginner-level tango learning.
-It consists of easy-to-use learning missions with teaching instrucitons and videos that intermediate and advanced dancers can use to integrate newcomers to tango.
+It consists of easy-to-use learning missions with teaching instructions and videos that intermediate and advanced dancers can use to integrate newcomers to tango.

 ### Peer-to-peer learning